 And so much more

-The Hornblower cruise line runs eight trips a day and costs $27 a person.
+The Hornblower cruise line runs eight trips a day of one or two hours.
+You can also enjoy a dinner cruise.
 Times, length of cruises, and prices vary by date, so check the website for more information.